 Rational vs. Emotional Choices

 We asked small businesses owners why they wouldn’t design a continuity plan.
-We listened to their reasoning, their fears, and their emotions regarding possible disruptions to learn what drives their behavior.
-What we learned is that it is not always about making rational choices.
+We listened to their reasoning, fears, and emotions regarding possible disruptions to learn what drives their behavior.
+We learned that it is not always about making rational choices.
 Emotions play a big role in the decision-making process.
 While the agency was focused on getting small business owners to be receptive to continuity planning, small business owners had their fears turned elsewhere.

-We learned that it was neither “poor planning,” as the agency described it, nor a high threshold for risk on the part of small business owners, that turned small business owners away from continuity planning.
+We learned that it was neither “poor planning,” as the agency described it, nor a high threshold for risk that turned small business owners away from continuity planning.
 Rather, it was a lack of effective communication.
 The agency was not knowledgeable about how small business owners manage their needs, fears, and risks, and the workflows that consume their time.
-The communication between the local business community of small business owners and the authorities (the agency) was poor and prevented the agency’s offerings from being perceived by small business owners as helpful.
+The communication between the local small business community and the authorities (the agency) was poor and prevented small business owners from perceiving the agency’s offerings as helpful.
 The agency was not entrenched in the community.
 From the perspective of small business owners, the agency shares no ownership and has a weak stake in businesses’ survival.
 That’s why there is no trust between the agency and small business owners.